Missing audio files or VST / AU plugins

 - Remove any root search location/s (e.g. C:, D:, E:, etc.) from the extra search folder/s, as they will make future file searches very slow.

-TIP: It's a good idea to create a directory where you save all your audio files (using any number of sub-folders is OK), then you only need to set one 'Browser extra search folder' location.
+TIP: It's a good idea to create a folder where you save all your audio files (using any number of sub-folders is OK), then you only need to set one 'Browser extra search folder' location.

 - Identify the exact name of one or more of the missing plugins.
 Let's say the missing plugin is 'plugin name' for example.